-To schedule a 1-on-1 appointment with an MS ISP enrollment advisor please visit our request information page.
+To learn more about the program and the admissions process, schedule a 1-on-1 appointment with an MS ISP enrollment advisor please visit our request information page.

-Step 1: Complete an online application at applytexas.org after September 30, 2021.
+Step 1: Complete an online application at Applytexas.org

-Start your application for the MS ISP program at Apply Texas.
+Start your application for the MS ISP program on the Apply Texas website.

 Additional instructions can also be found on the general UT Graduate Admissions website.

 After satisfying the application fee, provide an official transcript from every college you have attended.
 Even if courses taken at one institution are recorded on another college's transcript, transcripts must be submitted from the institution at which the courses were taken.
 Failure to list all colleges on the application and provide those transcripts will be considered an intentional omission and may lead to the cancellation of your application for admission or withdrawal of your offer of admission.